highchair/artinruins-com/_property/waterman-weybosset-mills.md

     caption: 'View south of the northern side of the former Mill Number 1 Boiler House — Google Streetview, June 2011.'
     sizes: '1200, 640'
   - url: 38-dike-st-jh-2023-05-01.jpg
-    caption: 'View southeast of the northern side of 38 Dike Street, Wes’s Rib House'
+    caption: 'View southeast of the northern side of 38 Dike Street, Wes’s Rib House.
+The building to the left is new construction.'
     sizes: '1440, 900'
   - url: 38-dike-st-jh-2023-05-02.jpg
     caption: 'View south of the northern side of 38 Dike Street.'